bnklaiman/elpis/readme.md

 ### 4. Background audio parsing

 Here's where things get interesting.
-In the original games, unused audio samples are played in the background when they are supposed to on their own dedicated audio channels.
+In the original games, unused foreground audio samples are played in the background as hidden note objects on their own dedicated audio channels.
 However, as I discovered the hard way, the BMSON format only allows for one background audio track at a time.
 So we need to merge *all* of the background audio together to make it BMSON-compliant, using Torchaudio as my tool of choice.
 It helps that we don't need to mess with the timing here because both the original games and Torchaudio work in metric (seconds).

 To start off, we make a record of which background audio samples happen at what time(s).